wikicite/wikicite.github.io/publications.md

 layout: page
 ---

-Publications and presentations *about* WikiCite as cataloged in Wikidata.
-Additional publications may be found at the [WikiCite News](https://meta.wikimedia.org/wiki/WikiCite/News) page in Meta-Wiki.
+Publications and presentations *about* WikiCite and citations in Wikipedia as cataloged in Wikidata.
+Additional publications can be found at the [WikiCite News](https://meta.wikimedia.org/wiki/WikiCite/News) page in Meta-Wiki.

 <table class="table table-hover" id="works-about-wikicite"></table>